ayberkaltuntabak/wallet-app/README.md

 | Customer | 10000000012 | Customer123!   |

 Use the employee token to exercise approval endpoints.
 New customers can self-register via `POST /api/v1/auth/register`.
+The seed script (`src/main/resources/data.sql`) only creates the two users above and two sample wallets so you can start with a clean transaction history—use the HTTP collection to create deposits/withdraws that fit your scenario.

 ## API Surface